sguox002/leetcode/leetcode-all.md

 - divide and conquer using the operators.
 ->>

+## two pointer
+two pointer is base for sliding window and some O(N) algorithm in array or two arrays.

+<<-11	Container With Most Water    		51.8%	Medium
+two pointer: water determined by the min height * the width.
+->>

+<<-18	4Sum    		34.3%	Medium
+to use two pointer, must sort first.
+->>
+<<-16	3Sum Closest    		46.2%	Medium	->>
+<<-15	3Sum    		27.4%	Medium	->>
+<<-1	Two Sum    		45.8%	Easy
+hashmap for O(N)
+->>
+<<-259	3Sum Smaller    		48.4%	Medium
+find the number of triplet that sum < target. sort and then use 3 pointer.
+>=target k--
+<target ans+=k-j, j++ (fix i, and solve the two pointer problem)
+->>

+<<-75	Sort Colors    		48.4%	Medium
+only 3 colors
+- count sort
+- approach 2: three pointers, i for 0, j for 1 and k for 2.
+i<j<k. i grows from left and k grows from right to left.
+->>

+<<-251	Flatten 2D Vector    		46.0%	Medium
+similar to nested integer, implement next and hasNext using two pointer: i for inside vector, j for vector elements.
+->>

+<<-68	Text Justification    		28.7%	Hard
+given a list of words, and maxWidth, padding space so that each line is exactly maxWidth. extra space shall be distributed evenly. if not divisiable, the left will be assigned more. each line: starting word and last word has no spaces.
+When a word cannot add to the line, goes to next line two pointer: pay attention to the last line.
+It is not that easy.
+->>

+<<-418	Sentence Screen Fitting    		32.8%	Medium
+we need add or delete a space, using two pointer, for sentence we add/remove a space, for screen we need %width.
+->>

+<<-466	Count The Repetitions    		28.5%	Hard
+S=[s,n] repeat s n times.
+s1 is obtainable from s2, means that s1 is a subsequence of s2.
+given s1,n1,s2,n2 and S1=[s1,n1],S2=[s2,n2]
+find the max integer M so that [S2,M] is obtainable from S1.
+approach:
+- you do not need to construct the string since n1 or n2 is very large
+- two pointer search s1*n1 in s2*n2 (using pointer go monotonically but use % for the char)
+- get the max repeat
+->>

+<<-713	Subarray Product Less Than K    		40.3%	Medium
+return number of subarray
+to avoid overflow, we have to use sliding window using two pointer.
+->>

+<<-727	Minimum Window Subsequence    		42.1%	Hard
+given S and T, find the min size substr of S so that T is a subsequence of it. a very good question: approach 1: two pointer: i for S, and j for T. first find one match, and from right to left we get the smallest length for this one then we proceed from next char and find next match for example: abcdebdde match against bde we first find "bcde" and from right to left get the smallest length is 4 then we start from c: "cdebdde" and we find "bdde".
+- dp approach: dp[i,j] stores the starting index of S[0..i] and T[0...j].
+if S[i-1]==T[j-1] then the index no change. else dp[i,j-1] (since we only matched j-1 chars) invalid put -1.
+->>

+<<-777	Swap Adjacent in LR String    		35.1%	Medium
+string of 'L','R','X', you can replace XL to LX or RX to XR. check if we can convert A to B.
+XL->LX we push L to left
+RX->XR we push R to right
+L cannot pass right R, R cannot pass left L. check one by one:
+- first they shall one by one equal ignoring x. (two pointer)
+- L's index in L(B)>=L(A), R(B)<=R(A)
+to make it easier first return -1 for invalid cases.
+->>

+<<-809	Expressive Words    		46.7%	Medium
+two pointer compare.
+->>

+<<-844	Backspace String Compare    		46.7%	Easy
+string with # to backspace previous char. return two string equal. two pointer from right to count.
+->>

+<<-905	Sort Array By Parity    		74.9%	Easy
+even first.
+two pointer: i for current position, j for even number position ->>

+<<-948	Bag of Tokens    		46.2%	Medium
+given intial power P and score 0 and a bag of tokens. each token has different power and can only be used once.
+- if your current power >=token[i] you can take the token, losing token[i] power and get 1 point
+- you can lose 1 point and get token[i]
+return the max score.
+greedy approach: use the point to get the max power. losing min power to get 1 point. using two pointer to do it from min and max side.
+->>

+<<-1023	Camelcase Matching    		57.1%	Medium
+given a list of string, and a pattern string, if you can insert 0 or more lowercase letters into pattern and make two strings equal, we call matched.
+- capital shall match exactly.
+- using two pointer matching. if capital does not match, return false.
+->>

+<<-1055	Shortest Way to Form String    		57.2%	Medium
+given string src and target, return the min number of subsequence used to reach target string. two pointer, with one using mod.
+->>

+<<-1537	Get the Maximum Score    		36.1%	Hard
+two sorted array, a valid path (at the same value you can switch to the other array) return the max path sum.
+- path can begin from nums1 or nums2, end at nums1 or nums2.
+- choose the max sum branch.
+- need to find the common segments. using merge sort with two pointer. wait until we see identical number. choose the previous max.
+->>

 ## sliding window

 sliding window sometimes is tricky, especially when combined with other stuff, such as priority_queue, dp.